RomeshAbeyawardena/MMT-Shop/Readme.md

 - GetFeaturedProducts
 - GetProductsByCategory

-Category can live on its own in a seperate feature
+Category can live on its own in a seperate feature, however I came across an exception to this and had to implement an ICategoryProvider in the server project to enable my get products by category name validator and get categories weren't using duplicate code.